 Education comes from history’s rights and wrongs, from schoolbooks and schoolteachers, from respectable figureheads and their representatives, yes.
 But education must also happen on back roads and the sidewalks of city streets, in restaurants and grocery stores, in the backyards and living rooms of our homes.
 Education must come side by side, together.

-(Read up on the Center for the Study of Social Progress’s Policy’s Making a difference in your neighborhood, or check out this article by St. Paul rapper Felix Wilbourn, We already have some of the answers)
+(Read up on the Center for the Study of Social Progress’s Policy’s Making a difference in your neighborhood, or check out this article we published by St. Paul rapper Felix Wilbourn, We already have some of the answers)

 Because it is then that we see the alt-right mantra is actually, demonstrably, false.
 Equality is possible.
 Immigrants have already made America great.
 We can be one big melting pot.
 It is only as we continue to view our fellow countrymen as “Others” that this will never happen.

 We’ve always been a country divided.
 Dissent has led to the highest highs and lowest lows the world has ever seen.
 Dissent is what has made this country what it is; without dissent there would be no progress, no challenge to the wrongs of society.
 Without dissent we would still be a country of slaves and slaveholders (1863), a country with women unable vote (1920), and an LGBTQ+ community unable to marry (2013).

 “…your tired, your poor, your huddled masses yearning to breathe free, the wretched refuse of your teeming shore.
 Send these, the homeless, tempest-tossed to me, I lift my lamp beside the golden door!”